csecht/plot-einstein-jobs/README.md

 - O3AS1a:&emsp;&emsp;&emsp;'_O3AS'
 - BRP4:&emsp;&emsp;&emsp;&emsp;name begins with 'p'
 - BRP7:&emsp;&emsp;&emsp;&emsp;name begins with 'M'

+### Known Issues:
+- As of December 2024, full function of the Toolbar navigation is restricted to Matplotlib version 3.6.1 to 3.6.3.
+In later versions, Zoom function is intermittent.
+The program needs to be updated to work with the latest Matplotlib version.
+The problem likely is with the use of a Tk Canvas to draw plots instead of using matplotlib directly.
+- Navigation bar icons images are not showing up in MacOS.
+Buttons are functional, but may have reduced responsiveness.
+Text descriptions of button functions are below the stub icons.

 ### Keyboard shortcuts for navigation bar buttons and actions